qormiman/xirja-backend/PROGRESS.md

   Onboarding) — these exist only in the clickable `.dc.html` prototype.
   "My list", "Browse", "Compare", "Store lists", "Item detail", and "Shopping mode" are now real; everything else isn't yet.
-- Shopping mode's checked-off state is in-memory only (see `App.js`'s top comment and the note in the mobile-app section above) — no "Trip summary" screen yet to land on once every store's fully checked off, and no persistence if the app closes mid-trip.
-This is the next of the three agreed personal-use deployment steps (navigation is now done — see the mobile-app section above).
+- No "Trip summary" screen yet to land on once every store's fully checked off in Shopping mode — the checked-off state itself now persists (see above), but there's nothing that celebrates/summarizes finishing the whole trip across every store.
-- EAS build → sideloadable Android `.apk` for a permanent personal install — not started (third of the three agreed steps).
-Needs `app.json`/ `eas.json` config, an app icon/splash, an Expo account, and running `eas build`.
+- EAS build → sideloadable Android `.apk` for a permanent personal install — not started (third and final of the three agreed steps, once Shopping mode's persistence is confirmed on Snack).
+Needs `app.json`/`eas.json` config, an app icon/splash, an Expo account, and running `eas build`.
 - The price-correction workflow (`user_price` table, site-vs-mine trust logic) — designed in the prototype and spec, not ported to real code.
 - Legal / Terms-of-Service review for each chain — flagged as overdue in